econode/ESP32_Steamliner_shifter/README.md

 ## To use
-Connect to ESP32 WiFi access point.
+Connect to ESP32 WiFi access point, default name "AutoShifter".
 Captive portal should redirect to 192.168.4.1 ,if not manually enter http://192.168.4.1 into your browser.

-Note debug messages are outputed to the serial port @ 115,200 baud.
+Note debug messages are outputed to the USB/Serial port @ 115,200 baud.

 **Screenshot from SmartPhone**